 - Follow other blogs.
 What are other PTs blogging about?
 What works?
 What doesn’t?
 What’s their style?
 How do they connect with their audience?
 You’ll be amazed at how many content ideas you come up with simply by reading what others are writing.

-- Always respond to comments.
-All comments are valuable—even the not-so-positive ones.
+- Always respond to (most) comments.
+Many of the comments you receive are valuable—even the not-so-positive ones.
 So, reply promptly and professionally.
+That said, the internet can be a dark place sometimes, so feel free to delete the uglier comments you receive that cross the line.

 - Promote your content on social media.
-After all, the more people who see it, the better—so start talking about it on Facebook, LinkedIn, and Twitter.
+After all, the more people who see it, the better—so start talking about it on Facebook, LinkedIn, and X.

 - Be creative.
 Don’t post the same stale stuff over and over again.
 Instead, get creative with your posts.
 Use your blog to introduce your staff members to potential patients, and try to incorporate video and graphics, if possible.